The gist: Low self-esteem can grip all of us. And feeling self-doubt is part of being human. Understanding your psychology can help you overcome it.

 In 1911, a young man by the name of Harry was struggling with low self-esteem.
 He’d met a woman, Bessie, and they became friends.
-But, with time, he developed feelings and fell in love.
+Before he knew it, he’d fallen in love.
 There was a problem, though.
 Harry didn’t know if Bessie felt the same way, and his self-doubt was tearing him apart.

-While away from home, he wrote her a seven page letter filled with passage like this1:
+While away from home, he wrote her a seven page letter filled with passage like this:

 Speaking of diamonds, would you wear a solitaire on your left hand should I get it?
 Now that is a rather personal or pointed question provided you take it for all it means.
 You know, were I an Italian or a poet I would commence and use all the luscious language of two continents.
 I am not either but only a kind of good-for-nothing American farmer.
 I always had a sneaking notion that some day maybe I’d amount to something.
 I doubt it now though like everything.